pthutta/kentico-onboarding-js/README.md

  - `git fetch upstream` -- receive latest code
  - `git merge upstream/master` -- merge it to your own master
  - you now have the latest upstream code in your local master branch
- - `git checkout -b develop` -- creates and checkouts new branch named `develop` where you can continously work on the assignment
+ - `git checkout -b develop` -- creates and checkouts new branch named `develop` where you can continously work on the assignment.
+You should set keep this branch one-to-one with the upstream repository branch `solutions/yourlogin`
  - `git checkout -b features/task-1` -- crates and checkouts new branch named `features/task-1` based on develop.
 Commit all your progress on Task 1 to this branch.
-Once ready, you can merge this branch to develop using following commands:
-    - `git checkout develop`
-    - `git merge features/task-1` -- now you have all the latest code in develop branch
+ - Try to keep your `master` up to date with `upstream/master` and propagate the changes to all your branches.

+### Pull Requests (PR)
- - You can submit **Pull request** to the original repository.
-Please, always submit the pull request to the branch witch starts with your name/login.
+ - Once ready, you can submit **Pull request** to the original repository.
+Please, always submit the pull request to the branch which starts with solutions/[your name or login].
 (I have to create it first, so if it's not there, let me know.)
+ - Every task should be submitted as a separate pull request, always from branch `feature/task-X`.
+(If you submit PR from `develop` branch and start working on another task immediately, all commits added to the `develop` will be reflected in PR which really does not make the review any easier.)
-Every task should be submitted a separate pull request.
-You should wait for the previous PR to be merged before you submit another.
-Git flow and commiting each task to separate feature branch should help you here :)
+ - You should wait for the previous PR to be merged before you submit another.
+ - Any comments from PR review shall be fixed to the appropriate feature branch that is related to the reviewed task.
+ - Once your changes from PR are approved and merged to your solutions branch in the original repository, you can merge them to your develop branch. (`git checkout develop; git fetch upstream; git merge upstream/solutions/<your-login>;)
+ - In case you already started working on next task, just merge the changes from your develop to the next feature branch.
+ - If the PR is still not merged and you want to start working on next task, checkout a new branch based on previous task
+ - Repeat from step 1. for following tasks :)

+NOTE: Think of it as a real word repository.
+It can happen that you don't have rights to commit anything to `master` nor `develop`.
+Therefore, all the changes you want to make have to be reviewed first in form of a PR to `develop`.
+Once the repository owner is happy with your changes, only then he merges them to `develop`.
+The situation here is a bit more complicated while we have multiple repositories (oroginal + forks).
+Just think of your `develop` branch as if you were not allowed to make any commits to it and you can only merge from `upstream/solutions/<your-login>`.

 ### Development
 **IMPORTANT:** Run `npm install` and make sure you have `eslint` and `tslint` tools enabled (in File > Settings, search for keywords).
 The path to `eslint` and `tslint` node packages should be in `node_modules` inside of project folder.

 Now you have everything git-related set-up and you can start developing...
 Please, commit with reasonable commit messages (http://chris.beams.io/posts/git-commit/), you can squash your commits as well.
-Feel free to create new branches when developing (task-1, 2 etc.) and merge them to `develop` when you want to submit a pull request.
+Feel free to create new branches when developing (`feature/task-1`,`2` etc.).
+PR should be submited from feature branch one per task. and merge them to `develop` when you want to submit a pull request.
 Submit your PRs from `develop` branch.

 ## How to run the project
 **tl;dr**